sciZer0/7/v/README.md

 *Wealth in crypto-land is more concentrated than in North Korea where the inequality Gini coefficient is 0.86 (it is 0.41 in the quite unequal US): the Gini coefficient for Bitcoin is an astonishing 0.88.*

+As Vitalik said about the terrible Gini of Bitcoin — Was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?

+Although, nearly the same might be said about Ethereum  —  Was Ethereum really a fair launch considering how few people had a chance to even hear about it?

+Another example, SOL tokens — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the whole initial token emission went to the community.

 Ideally, a blockchain must have the ideal Gini coefficient of 0 from day one.

 The Vote blockchain ideally solves this problem from day one.